Population history of Egypt: Neolithic and Predynastic periods

 archaeological and genetic data which does not support the hypothesis of a mass migration from the Levantine during the prehistoric period.
 According to historian William Stiebling and archaeologist Susan N. Helft, this view posits that the ancient Egyptians are the same original population group as Nubians and other Saharan populations, with some genetic input from Arabian, Levantine, North African, and Indo-European groups who have known to have settled in Egypt during its long history.
 On the other hand, Stiebling and Helft acknowledge that the genetic studies of North African populations generally suggest a big influx of Near Eastern populations during the Neolithic Period or earlier.
 They also added that there have only been a few studies on ancient Egyptian DNA to clarify these issues.

 Historian Christopher Ehret, cited genetic evidence which had identified the Horn of Africa as a source of a genetic marker "M35/215" Y-chromosome lineage for a significant population component which moved north from that region into Egypt and the Levant.
 Ehret argued that this genetic distribution paralleled the spread of the Afrasian language family with the movement of people from the Horn of Africa into Egypt and added a new demic component to the existing population of Egypt 17,000 years ago.
+According to UNESCO scholar, Alain Anselin, accumulated research over three decades had confirmed the migration of peoples from the Sahara and southerly African regions into the early Nile Valley.

 Predynastic Egypt is conventionally said to begin about 6000 BCE.
 Between 5300 and 3500 BCE. the wet phase declined and increasing aridity pushed the Saharan peoples into locations with reliable water, such as oases and the Nile Valley.
 The mid-Holocene droughts drove refuges from the Southern Levant and the Eastern Sahara into Egypt, where they mixed with indigenous Nilotes, desert herders, cultivators and hunters upon forming settlement communities.

 From around 4800 to 4300 BCE, the Merimde culture, known from the typesite Merimde Beni-Salame, flourished in Lower Egypt.
 Later, Lower Egypt was also the home of the Buto Maadi culture, best known from the site at Maadi near Cairo.
 In Upper Egypt, the predynastic Badari culture was followed by the Naqada culture (Amratian).
 Recent archaeological data compiled has identified Tasian and Badarian Nile Valley sites as peripheral networks of earlier African cultures that featured the movement of Badarian, Saharan, Nubian, and Nilotic populations.

 Around 3000 BCE, the wet phase of the Sahara came to an end.
 The Saharan populations retreated to the south towards the Sahel, and east in the direction of the Nile Valley.
 It was these populations, in addition to Neolithic farmers from the Near East, that likely played a role in the formation of the Egyptian state as they brought their food crops, sheep, goats, and cattle to the Nile Valley.